Are Colorado Records Public?

 Unless exempt from public disclosure, agencies must furnish requesters with desired records or properly notify the requester if the record is unavailable.
 If a requested record is not in a custodian’s possession, the person must notify the requester of the reason for the record’s absence, the correct location of the record, and the custodian in charge (C.R.S.
-24-72-203(2)(a)).
+24-72-203(2)(a)) Article 72 Public records.

 Who Can Access Colorado Public Records?

 According to C.R.S.
-24-72-203(1)(a), “any person” can access public records except the law states otherwise.
+24-72-203(1)(a), State Archives Statute - Article 72 “any person” can access public records except the law states otherwise.
+A person can run a background check on a particular person from public records in Colorado.
 However, the law gives official custodians some authority to make rules regarding access to public records.
 Under the CORA, official custodians may make such rules if considered reasonably necessary to protect records or hinder unnecessary interference with the agency or custodian’s duties.